 There are many businesses that offer periodic newsletter subscriptions to their customers, and other visitors to their websites.
 This is a great way to promote your business and remain in touch with past and future clients.
 However, if the client is unsure how the newsletter will benefit them, they won’t give up their email address to simply “subscribe”.
 So what can you offer an existent or potential client to interest them in receiving your newsletters?
 Perhaps tips on taking photos at home, preparing for a photo session, or ideas to hang portraits.
 You can see how this sort of information is written in the interest of the user and therefore captures more interest than an email newsletter that simple “sells.”
 For return customers, I offer an email subscription to my blog posts.
 People who read the valuable content in my posts like them are likely to sign up to receive them in email.

 However, newsletters can be a very time-consuming endeavor.
 This is why I use auto responders.
 An auto responder is a scheduled series of emails that walks a subscriber through my most important information.
-My website with web marketing ideas for photographers uses an example of this.
-5 pre-written emails get automatically delivered over time to educate new website visitors with valuable information.
+Pre-written emails get automatically delivered over time to educate new website visitors with valuable information.
 The content is excellent, stuff I normally charge for.
 Each email is an opportunity to expose my brand, build trust, and get someone to contact me.

 Auto responder benefits over traditional email newsletters:

 – Huge time savings.
 It takes 5 minutes to email the text of a blog post and hours to create a newsletter